-Audacious no-budget thriller which attempted to put both an identity and a motive behind the titular and still uncaught murderer, who was at large in northern California at the time of its release.
-Here, the Zodiac Killer is revealed to be Jerry (Hal Reed, who’s more Paul Ryan than Ted Cruz), a mailman with a Gibraltar-sized chip on his shoulder which spurs to don lipstick and perform occult rites in his shag-carpeted basement before dispatching anyone in the greater Burbank area unlucky enough to cross his path.
-Produced for $13,000 and directed by actor and chain restaurant operator Tom Hanson (he owned a string of Pizza Man and Chicken Delight locations throughout Los Angeles), “Zodiac” struggles with all the deficits inherent to short-scheduled independent films, as well as a tone that careens from broad or inappropriate humor (Jerry’s pal Grover, a truck-driving, toupee-wearing loudmouth; an anti-woman rant by early radio and TV comic Doodles Weaver) to violent setpieces.
-But it’s the latter element that spares “Zodiac Killer” from the camp curiosity pile; the murders are stark and unsettling, and in two instances, fairly accurate recreations of the Zodiac’s real-life crimes.
-This depiction was intentional, because as Hanson notes in the commentary on the disc and in Chris Poggiali’s liner notes, he made the film as bait to catch the real Zodiac, and by his own account, encountered (but failed to apprehend) the killer on two occasions.
-The notion was bold enough to attract the attention of Paul Avery – the “San Francisco Chronicle” writer played by Robert Downey, Jr. in David Fincher’s “Zodiac” – who is billed as a consultant for the film; the confluence of accidental surrealism, alarming violence and its deliberate link to the actual killer, makes “Zodiac” a uniquely disorienting viewing experience.
+Audacious no-budget thriller which attempted to give an identity and a motive to the titular psychopath, who was still at large in northern California at the time of its release, and as of this writing, remains as such.
+Here, the Zodiac is revealed to be Jerry (Hal Reed, who’s more Paul Ryan than Ted Cruz), a mailman with a Gibraltar-sized chip on his shoulder that spurs him to don lipstick and perform occult rites in his shag-carpeted basement before dispatching anyone in the greater Burbank area that’s unlucky enough to cross his path.
+Produced for $13,000 and directed by actor and chain restaurant operator Tom Hanson (he owned a string of Pizza Man and Chicken Delight locations throughout Los Angeles), “Zodiac” struggles with all the deficiencies inherent to short-scheduled independent films, as well as a tone that careens from broad, inappropriate humor (Jerry’s pal Grover, a truck-driving, toupee-wearing loudmouth; a virulent anti-woman rant by early radio and TV comic Doodles Weaver) to surprisingly violent set-pieces.
+It’s the latter element that spares “Zodiac Killer” from the camp curiosity pile; the murders are stark and unsettling, and in two instances, fairly accurate recreations of the Zodiac’s real-life crimes.
+This depiction was intentional, because as Hanson notes on the disc’s commentary track and in Chris Poggiali’s liner notes, he made the film as bait to catch the real Zodiac, and by his own account, encountered (but failed to apprehend) the killer on two occasions.
+The notion was bold enough to attract the attention of Paul Avery – the “San Francisco Chronicle” writer played by Robert Downey, Jr. in David Fincher’s “Zodiac” – who is billed as a consultant for the film; the confluence of accidental surrealism, alarming violence, and a deliberate link to the actual killer, makes “Zodiac” a uniquely disorienting viewing experience.